ANVF-Postal/Flyby/README.md

 Can you WIN Flyby?

-Yes, the offical way to WIN is to BET ZERO, causing the game to quit.
-After that your current CASH is your score, and the game will print out your run stats.
+Yes, the offical way to WIN is to BET ZERO or type "quit", causing the game to exit.
+After that, your current CASH is your score, and the game will print out your run stats.
 HIGHSCORE means nothing if it's not the balance you left with.

 # Features
 -A 64 character long random number sequence, that determines your win